adityasharma214/React/README.md

 3) Functinal Component - React code required to render an unordered list (ul) to the page using functinal component.
 The list should contain 3 list items (li) with anything in them you want.

+4) Functional Component Practice - Create a functional component called MyInfo that returns the following UI:
+a.
+An hi with your name
+b.
+A paragraph with a little blurb about yourself
+c.
+An ordered or unordered list of the top 3 vacation spots you'd like to visit Render an instance of that functional component to the browser